 The sessions of the senate are open to the public.

-The Academic Senate has 13 members who are elected in by a secret ballot.
+The Academic Senate has 15 members who are elected in by a secret ballot.
 Eight members of the senate are academic employees and five are students, both the groups are elected by their respective communities.
-The term of office of the academic employees lasts two years, half these groups are re-elected each year.
-Student members' terms of office lasts for one year.
+The term of office of the academic employees lasts three years.
+Student members' terms of office lasts for two years.
 The incumbencies usually start on 1st February.
 The functions of Rector, Vice-Rector, Dean and Vice-Dean different from those of the membership of the Academic Senate.
 The Dean, Vice-Deans, and Faculty Secretary may attend Senate meetings having advisory rights.

 The head of the senate is a three-member presidium, the chairman and two vice-chairmen, elected each year during the first session.